martinberger/n-queens-with-lines/README.md

   easier.

-- The core insight making this problem digestible is that slopes of lines on discrete grids are always rational numbers, this allows us to avoid the many intricacies and pitfalls of Java's float (32-bit IEEE-754) and double (64-bit IEEE-754) data types [D].
+- The core insight making this problem digestible is that slopes of lines on discrete grids are always *rational numbers*, this allows us to avoid the many intricacies and pitfalls of Java's `float` (32-bit IEEE-754) and `double` (64-bit IEEE-754) data types [D].
 Instead, we use a conventional Rational data type (in Rational.java).
-The main problem of rational, exploding numerator and denominator, are avoided here, since the exponential nature of (our approach to) the N-Queens-3-Line problem ensures small numerator and denominator for practically feasible N.
+The main problem of rational numbers, exploding numerator and denominator, are avoided here, since the exponential nature of (our approach to) the N-Queens-3-Line problem ensures small numerator and denominator for practically feasible N.

 **Verification Plan.** The problem does *not* come with a customer